keyboard_arrow_up

 Mold

-A permanent form used to press clay into a shape in preparation for firing.
+A fixed form used to shape clay into a specific design before firing, often used in mass production.

 Porosity